nuradilK/cms/README.md

 # cms
 This project was created by Kozhakhmet Nuradil, Omarov Rauan and Batyrkhan Khafiz.
 As regards the project, it is a simple CMS built with Django.
-Test